 Day 7 - Cruising Stockholm Archipelago - Mariehamn, Finland

 The beautiful Stockholm Archipelago is the second largest of its kind in the Baltic Sea and the largest in Sweden.
-This stunning part of Scandinavia offers spectacular views to enjoy.
-En route to Stockholm you'll pass by some 30,000 beautiful islands and islets.
+This stunning part of Scandinavia offers spectacular views of some 30,000 beautiful islands and islets.
 In the afternoon you will arrive in Mariehamn, a small town founded in 1861 by Tsar Alexander II when Åland and Finland were part of the Russian Empire.

 Day 8 - At sea

 Day 9 - Copenhagen

 This morning we arrive in Denmark’s cosmopolitan capital Copenhagen.
 Much of Copenhagen’s most interesting and most popular destinations are either within the city centre or a short walk away, so there is always something to see or experience.
 Must-visit attractions include the historic Christianborg and Amelienborg Palaces, The Little Mermaid sculpture at Langelinje Pier, Kronborg Castle and Rosenborg Castle.

 Days 10-11 - At sea